thycotic/pba-docs/pba-operations/most-active-users.md

 ![alt](images/1f6cc14f180155df46dfa451c130fd74.jpg)

-The list contains the User Name, Display Name, and number of Secrets accessed, with a bar chart as visual reference.
+The list contains the User Name, Display Name, and number of Accesses to Secrets, with a bar chart as visual reference.

 * By default, you will see the top 50 Users in your Secret Server environment for the past month.
 * You can further filter the list by a Secret or specific timeframe.